Take a Picture of the Moon (Digital or Not)

 Manual exposure was 1/60 s at F/22, ISO 100, auto white balance.
 Taken fifteen minutes after midnight on August 24, 2005, in Kristiansand, southern tip of Norway (58°N).
 The Moon was about 50 degrees above the horizon.

-At the 1600 mm EFL the Moon should fill about 52% of the vertical frame dimension; my measurements show 56%; quite close, but outside of possible error margins.
-Most manufacturers allow for up to 5% difference between nominal (marked) and actual focal lengths, and it looks like the Hexanon is slightly longer than the claimed 800 mm.
+At the 1600 mm EFL the Moon should fill about 52% of the vertical frame dimension; my measurements show 56%; quite close, but outside of the error margin.
+It looks like the Hexanon is slightly longer than the claimed 800 mm.

 The shown image has been tonally adjusted (just a tad!), cropped, reduced in size, and re-sharpened.
 For those who would like to have a look, here is a full-size, unmanipulated original (converted from raw ORF format to JPEG).